robot-dreams/eop/notes.md

 Chapter 5 Conclusion: What's a case of "adjusting theories to fit algorithmic requirements"?
 What are some sample implementations of "source" for a readable type, and how can we verify that the implementation is about as fast as an ordinary pointer dereference?
 How should we define equality for iterators?
+What's the motivation for having count_if accept (and return) an iterator, as opposed to an integer?
+What sort of copy semantics do we need to ensure for iterators?

 ## Definitions